richidubey/AwesomeDataStructuresAndAlgorithms/README.md

-# DataStucturesAndAlgorithms
+# AwesomeDataStucturesAndAlgorithms
-Data Structures and Algorithms for competitive coding.
-From Dummy to Expert.
+Data Structures and Algorithms for competitive coding.Learning everything from being a Dummy to Expert.

 We made this repo to learn DSA ourselves and making it a team project, we think this learning experience would turn out to be really fun.